-Students at Rice normally enroll for 15 to 17 semester credit hours each semester.
+Students at Rice normally enroll in 15 to 17 credit hours each semester.
 For most students, this allows completion of graduation requirements in 8 semesters.
 In some instances, a student may feel the need to petition for a registration overload.
 Petitioning for a registration overload should be a last resort and only for students with truly extenuating circumstances that would necessitate a course overload.
-Guidelines can be found on the Academic Advising website (https://oaa.rice.edu/policies-and-procedures/overloads-and-reduced-course-loads/overloads).
-Students must secure permission in writing from either the Office of the Academic Advising or the Chemistry major advisor for course overloads, Dr. Lesa Tran Lu (lesa@rice.edu).
+Guidelines can be found on the Academic Advising website.
+Students must secure permission in writing from the Office of the Academic Advising.